Rampager137/AUTO-ACCEPT-on-python/readme.txt

 ## ⚠️ Notes
 - Make sure the screenshot matches your game's "Accept" button.
 - The virtual environment is created inside the project folder (`venv`).

+WARNING!
+IT WORKS ONLY OR RUSSIAN LANGUAGE LEAGUE OF LEGENDS